 Rate of physical activity is an important determinant of health, and can often be impacted by community design, access to recreational amenities, and support for active transportation.
 Through a survey by the BC Ministry of Education and BC Stats conducted among students of certain grade levels, students identified as "physically active" in 2013 - 2014.
 As the figure illustrates below, Penticton students across all grades identify as physically active in higher rates than the provincial average; in the Southern Okanagan and Summerland, this is only the case in the first two and last two grade categories, respectively.

+Figure: Percent of students that are physically active compared to BC average

-Southern Okanagan Penticton Summerland BC
+Southern Okanagan Penticton Summerland ВС

 Grade 3/4 51% 53% 39% 44%

 Grade 7 51% 34% 21% 33%

 Grade 10 32% 47% 48% 44%

 Grade 12 32% 48% 45% 40%